-Digitization and the Internet will also change our world of work significantly - this became clear once again at re: publica 2014, the annual event that operates as Europe's largest web conference.
-A current trend: collaborative but flexible forms of work in which teams of freelancers only come together for certain projects.
+Digitization and the Internet will also change our world of work decisively - this becomes clear, for example, every year at re: publica, the annual event that operates as Europe's largest web conference.
+A trend that is repeatedly discussed there: Collaborative but flexible forms of work in which teams of freelancers only come together for certain projects.

-The Australian journalist Joel Dullroy has dealt extensively with such working methods and states: "The great advantage is that specialists can optimally complement their skills for very specific tasks."
+The Australian journalist Joel Dullroy has dealt extensively with such working methods and states: "The great advantage is that specialists for specific tasks can optimally complement their skills."

 Not only work together, but also live

 In the project Blogville, initiated by the Italian region Emiglia Romagna and the blogger community IAmbassador in Bologna, bloggers work and live together in a WG.
 The project was so successful that it is now extended to Milan.

 "It is inspiring to work with people from different countries," blogger Simon Falvo reports of her experiences and adds: "One is a good photographer, the other has technical skills, which often results in unimagined synergies."
 Falvo particularly appreciates the opportunity to make contacts for the future because living together further deepens the contacts.

 Together against precarious occupations